username223/SteamVR-Manjaro-Sync-Crash/readme.md

 ## Minimum sample for issue causing SteamVR crash on Manjaro using Sync()

-The following code crashes SteamVR on Manjaro on an i7-6700K, even with a relatively long wait time of 1 second.
+The following code crashes SteamVR on Manjaro on an i7-6700K, even with a relatively long wait time of 0.5 seconds.

 The same code does not cause a SEGFAULT on Windows on the same processor.